onedata/onedata-documentation/doc/advanced/rest/onepanel/overview.md

 The first user account which is created in Onepanel is always an `admin` account.

 ## API structure
-This API allows the management of 2 Onedata services, Onezone and Oneprovider, in terms of their distribution on the local site.
+This API allows the management of 2 Onedata components, Onezone and Oneprovider, in terms of their distribution on the local site.
 The API allows management of all these components as well as monitoring of their current status.

-Each of these services is composed of the following components:
+Each of these components is composed of the following services:
-  * **Worker processes** - these are available under `/zone/workers` and `/provider/workers` paths,
+  * **Worker services** - these are available under `/zone/workers` and `/provider/workers` paths,
-  * **Databases instances** - each Onedata service stores it's metadata in a Couchbase backend which can be distributed on any number of nodes, these are available under `/zone/databases` and `/provider/databases` paths
+  * **Databases services** - each Onedata component stores it's metadata in a Couchbase backend, which can be distributed on any number of nodes, these are available under `/zone/databases` and `/provider/databases` paths,
-  * **Cluster manager** - this is a process which controls other deployed processes in one site, these are availables under these are available under `/zone/managers` and `/provider/managers` paths
+  * **Cluster manager services** - this is a service which controls other deployed processes in one site, these are availables under these are available under `/zone/managers` and `/provider/managers` paths.

 Below are some example requests to Onepanel using cURL: